Currently Enrolling Trials

 Body Weight Range (kg): greater than or equal to 100; Loading Dose (mg): 3,000; Maintenance Dose (mg): 3,600

-Adverse effects associated with the use of Ultomiris may include, but are not limited to, the following:
+Adverse effects associated with the use of Ultomiris for PNH may include, but are not limited to, the following:

 The Ultomiris drug label comes with the following Black Box Warning: Life-threatening meningococcal infections/sepsis have occurred in patients treated with Ultomiris and may become rapidly life-threatening or fatal if not recognized and treated early.
 Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for meningococcal vaccination in patients with complement deficiencies.
 Immunize patients with meningococcal vaccines at least 2 weeks prior to administering the first dose of Ultomiris, unless the risks of delaying Ultomiris therapy outweigh the risks of developing a meningococcal infection.
 Vaccination reduces, but does not eliminate, the risk of meningococcal infection.
 Monitor patients for early signs of meningococcal infections, and evaluate immediately if infection is suspected.
 Ultomiris is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS).
 Under the Ultomiris REMS, prescribers must enroll in the program.